WordPoints/wordpoints/src/readme.txt

 your site using the [`[wordpoints_points_logs]`](https://wordpoints.org/user-guide/points-shortcodes/wordpoints_points_logs/) shortcode.

-You can also display a list of the top users with the most points using the [`[wordpoints_points_top]`](https://wordpoints.org/user-guide/points-shortcodes/wordpoints_points_logs/) shortcode.
+You can display how many points a user has using the [`[wordpoints_points]`](https://wordpoints.org/user-guide/points-shortcodes/wordpoints_points/) shortcode, and you can also display a list of the top users with the most points using the [`[wordpoints_points_top]`](https://wordpoints.org/user-guide/points-shortcodes/wordpoints_points_logs/) shortcode.